ralucatudor/formal-languages-and-automata/project-1/README.md

 - Generating the shortest 100 words accepted by an automaton.

 <img align="right" src="draw-finite-state-machine/automaton.gv.png">

 ### Example
-For the automaton in the image below, we have: aabbaaabaa -> is accepted aabbaaabaabbbbbbbbb -> is not accepted
+For the automaton in the image, we have:\
+aabbaaabaa -> is accepted\
+aabbaaabaabbbbbbbbb -> is not accepted

 and the first 100 generated words are: